n4t3m/Hibana/README.md

 - Boat Fly
 - Fullbright
 - AutoFish (Sound-Based)
+- AutoRespawn
-- Specialized Voice Acting for each "Module"
+- Specialized Voice Acting for a few modules

 ## Planned Features (I think these would be fun to implement):
 - AutoFarm